Bloivating-Major/Interview-Preparation/Readme.md

 ## Acknowledgments

-Thank you to all the contributors who have contributed to this guide.
+Thanks to all contributors who helped compile these questions and answers.